kdetrees: Nonparametric Estimation of Phylogenetic Tree Distributions

-This idea can be extended to also exclude the contribution of a number of trees which are determined to be outliers.
-Since the magnitude of $\hat{g}(T_j)$ can be used as a measure of evidence for $T_j$ being an outlier, \kdet{} can iteratively remove from the calculation the contribution of the tree which minimizes $\hat{g}(T_j)$, and recompute the estimator $\hat{g}$ with the reduced sample.
-This process can be iterated to remove multiple putative outliers.
+Once we have computed the scores, $\{\hat g(T_i)\}$, we classify tree $T_j$ as an outlier if $\hat g(T_j)$ is less than $Q_1 - \kappa \cdot IQR$.
+Where $Q_1$ and $IQR$ are the first quartile and the interquartile range of the set of tree scores, respectively; and $\kappa$ is a classification tuning parameter.
+The choice of $\kappa$ affects the sensitivity and specificity of the classifier, and is set to $1.5$ by default { as defined by J. Tukey for finding outliers \cite[]{Tukey1977}}, although the user may supply their own value.

-\subsubsection{Choice of tree distance}
+\subsubsection{Choice of tree distance:}

 In our approach, trees can be incorporated into a statistical framework by converting them into a numerical vector format based on a distance matrix or map.
-These vectorized trees can then be analyzed as points in a multi-dimensional space where the distance between trees increases as they become more dissimilar \cite[]{Hillis:2005xc, Semple:2003tp, Graham:2010qa}.
+These vectorized trees can then be analyzed as points in a multi-dimensional space where the distance between trees increases as they become more dissimilar \citep{Hillis:2005xc, Semple:2003tp, Graham:2010qa}.